peteryxu/HH-gemini-multimodal-live-dev-guide/chapter_02/README.md

 ### Why Always Set `end_of_turn=True`?

 Setting `end_of_turn=True` with each audio chunk, even when the user hasn't finished speaking, might seem counterintuitive.
-Here are some potential reasons for this design choice:
+Here are some  reasons for this design choice:

 1. **Simplicity and Reduced Client-Side Complexity:** Implementing robust Voice Activity Detection (VAD) on the client-side can be complex.
 By always setting `end_of_turn=True`, the developers might have opted for a simpler client-side implementation that offloads the more complex VAD task to the Gemini API.
-2. **Lower Latency (Potentially):** Sending smaller chunks with `end_of_turn=True` might allow the API to start processing the audio sooner.
+2. **Lower Latency:** Sending smaller chunks with `end_of_turn=True` might allow the API to start processing the audio sooner.
 However, this potential latency benefit depends heavily on how the API is designed.
-3. **API Design Considerations or Limitations:** The Gemini API might be designed in a way that handles frequent `end_of_turn=True` signals gracefully.
-There might be (or might have been at the time of development) limitations in the API that made it difficult or less efficient to handle a continuous stream of audio without explicit end-of-turn markers.
-4. **Emphasis on API-Side Control:** By sending `end_of_turn=True` frequently, the client cedes more control over turn-taking to the API.
+3. **Emphasis on API-Side Control:** By sending `end_of_turn=True` frequently, the client cedes more control over turn-taking to the API.
 The API's VAD becomes the primary mechanism for determining turn boundaries.
-5. **Future Improvements or Placeholder:** The current implementation might be a starting point or a placeholder.
-The developers might have plans to implement client-side VAD in the future to send `end_of_turn=True` more accurately.

 **It's important to note:** While this approach can work, it's not necessarily the most optimal or efficient way to handle turn-taking in a voice conversation system.
 Ideally, you would want to send `end_of_turn=True` only when the user has actually finished speaking, which would typically involve implementing client-side VAD.